How donor data research can improve donor retention

 Have you already utilized multiple of the above methods for collecting donor data and realized you still have a number of holes in your donor profiles?
 That’s when you may want to consider data append services to help fill in the gaps!

 Data appends are typically conducted by third-party agencies that have access to tons of publicly and privately held data sources on millions of individuals.
-All you need to do is supply the service provider with the information that you do have (let’s say, for example, a donor’s first and last name and email address).
+All you need to do is supply the service provider with the information that you do have (for example, a donor’s first and last name and email address).

-The appends service then scans that information against the rest of the data and provides additional details about each individual (such as the previously mentioned individual’s place of employment, mailing address, birth date, and more).
+The appends service then scans that information against the rest of the data and provides additional details about each individual (such as their place of employment, mailing address, birth date, and more).

 Asking directly